 We do learn intellectual stuff here, but more importantly, we are invited to discover our personal edges—cognitive, emotional, relational, and spiritual.
 In my opinion, discovering and working those edges is an important part of becoming an effective therapist—more important than intellectual learning.
 However, you can be challenged intellectually here, too, and you probably will be—especially if you seek out that kind of challenge.

 In this way, the mission ripples out in widening circles, impacting the world well beyond the more immediate learning environment we create at Southwestern College.
-The College is dedicated to creating a professional environment for teaching and learning clinical helping skills as well as the conscious and intentional exploration of the spiritual dimension of human learning and living.
+In the three of the Masters Degree programs, the College is dedicated to creating a professional environment for teaching and learning clinical helping skills as well as the conscious and intentional exploration of the spiritual dimension of human learning and living.
 We strive to provide a multicultural learning environment which fosters ethical development as a foundation for professional growth and excellence in Counseling, Art Therapy/Counseling and related helping activities.

 In my experience, spiritual practice and spiritual growth tend to be key values for both teachers and students here.
 Not in a “you have to believe what I believe” kind of way, but in a “discover what enlivens you” kind of way.
 This was one of the reasons I chose Southwestern.
 I value spiritual practice and spiritual growth; I wanted to feel comfortable talking and writing about spirituality in my classes, and I wanted to meet students and teachers who also value spirituality.
 I haven’t been disappointed.
 Most notably, I’ve been impressed and amazed at the spiritual depth and maturity of some of my teachers.